itzanuragsinghania/itzanuragsinghania/README.md

 - 💬 Ask me about ...
 Road Map to ML
 - 📫 How to reach me: ...
 [Gmail](anuragsinghania235@gmail.com)
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I am an Otaku and my ALIAS is " DracaryS "
+I am an Otaku and my ALIAS is "DracaryS"